 Images – good, high resolution

-We wrote a piece on the importance of images in PR recently, so take a look to see why images are vital to secure good PR coverage.
+We wrote a piece on the importance of good photography in PR recently, so take a look to see why images are vital to secure good PR coverage.
 It’s key you have good professional-looking headshots, pictures of any team altogether and even good images of your products.

 Don’t go with shots you’ve gone off or worse still, never did like but felt you should use.
 Journalists will almost always require a good quality image along with any piece and it may even make for a bigger and better article or position.